fizzy123/tc-variant-annotation-client/README.md

 - Bugs that can currently occur, but will not occur in the current use case
 - Security Bugs

-- What's the simplest method you can think of to handle cases of duplicated variants in the input?
+##What's the simplest method you can think of to handle cases of duplicated variants in the input?
 Variants should be put into a hash, so they won't be duplicated.

-- What optimizations would you pursue in your code if you had time?
+##What optimizations would you pursue in your code if you had time?
 How would you prioritize your effort?
-Linting, CI/CD hooks and scripts, more tooltips/error handlers in CLI tool
+The answer to this is provided in [Next Steps](#next-steps) in order of priority